Entry and Changes

 If we have entered a team ...will our category be changed accordingly?

-It is important to check before the entry system closes on 23rd August that your team is correct.
+It is VERY important to check before the entry system closes on 31st August, 6pm that your team is correct and all details are complete (eg tshirt sizes).

 Can we make changes to our team at the event?